-How to Remove a Judgment From Your Credit Report
+How to Remove a Judgment From Credit Reports

-Having a judgment on your credit report is right up there with loan defaults and repossessions as one of the biggest negative hits to your credit score.
+Having a judgment on your credit report is right up there with loan defaults and repossessions as one of the biggest hits to your credit score.
 The two worse items to affect your score is a foreclosure and a bankruptcy.
-So you can see why removing a judgment from your report is a big deal when it comes to increasing your credit score.
+You can see why removing a judgment from your credit is a big deal when it comes to repairing your credit.
 But, erasing a judgment is not that easy and it will take a bit of effort on your part.
 That is not to say it is impossible.
 Just be forewarned it is not as easy as removing a credit inquiry or a late payment from your credit history.

 In this article we have tried to simplify the steps you will need to take to get a judgment removed.
 As with any credit repair procedure, you can do this yourself.
 But, if you feel this may be too much of a daunting task, we highly recommend Lexington Law Group for credit repairs and removing negative items from your credit report.

-How Do Judgments Get on Your Credit Report?
+How Do Judgments Get on a Credit Report?

 Before we start into how to remove a judgment from your credit report, we need to understand how it got there in the first place.
 To put it simply, a judgment is a piece of paper signed by a judge that says you owe a debt.
 It all started by someone filing a lawsuit against you for the debt.
 You should have received a Summons telling you when to show up to court to defend yourself.
 So, if you did not attend the hearing, a default judgment was rendered against you.
 If you did go to the hearing and you lost the case, this resulted in a judgment being recorded against you.